Explanation for Volume 14 as well as the ending of the story

 The point of this isn’t for you to take any of this and attack the author, the series or the characters.
 I just want to show what happens when a series becomes too big for its own good and when outside influences affect an author’s work.

 Since volume 14 just came out and the translations are still being worked on, it’s probably for the best not to share this because you might affect other people’s enjoyment of the ending.
+This is also not meant for you to get into any arguments with anyone online.
 Just read it for yourself if you want some closure on the series.

 Anyway, it’ll be a pretty long explanation, so you should probably prepare yourself for that.

 Oregairu season 2 aired from April 2015 to June 2015.

 Oregairu season 3 will air from April 2020 to June 2020.

 Oregairu’s final volume, volume 14, came out on the 19th of November 2019 (although it was leaked a couple of days prior).

 Watari made Gi(a)rlish Number during the 4.5 to 5 year hiatus of Oregairu.